Arnethegreat/yoshisisland-practice-hack/README.md

 Reset to your last entrance.
 Your eggs and item memory is saved.

 ### Music Toggle
-Enable/disable in-level music (sound effects play as normal).
+Enable/disable music (sound effects play as normal).
-> [!NOTE]
-> Enabling it makes it play the default track for that level which might not be correct (reload fixes this)

 ### Free Movement
 Enable noclip.
 Holding A on controller 1 makes you move faster.
 Yoshi can't collide with terrain in this mode.